Cookies

 In the first roll-out phase, e-invoices need to be accompanied by a PDF that ensures their legibility for companies and professionals for whom the obligation to receive electronic invoices has not yet come into force.

-What to expect from your service provider?
+What to expect from your private e-invoicing service provider?

 What to expect from the public platform?

-• Submission and receipt of e-invoices via the platform available after authorisation by the Tax Agency
+• Submission and receipt of e-invoices via the platform available after authorisation by the Tax Agency.

 Expected timelines for mandatory regulations